-In the event of a permanent closure of the school, the student will be entitled to a pro-rata refund of hours completed, as per the refund policy in Section 3 of this catalog.
-In the event that the course of instruction offered by the school is canceled prior to the date on which the student actually commences training, the school will provide a full refund of all monies paid by the student.
+In the event of a permanent closure of the school, the student will be entitled to a pro-rata refund of hours completed, or may participate in a Teach-Out Agreement..

+In the event that the course of instruction offered by the school is canceled prior to the date on which the student actually commences training, the school will provide Pro-Rata refund or Participate in a Teach-Out Agreement.